Dates of the next program: June 2022 (to be announced)

-Special Three-Week Physical Theatre Workshop designed as for directors and choreographers, as well as actors, dancers, contemporary circus performers, musical theatre performers and performance artists, interested in advancing their professional skills in directing, ensemble building, composition understanding, as well as enhancing professional tools such as body, voice and mind through daily creative practice.
+Special Three-Week Physical Theatre Intensive Residency designed for dancers, physical theatre actors, circus performers, musical theatre performers, performance artists, as well as for directors and choreographers, interested in advancing their professional skills in performance making, movement directing, performing, devising, ensemble building, directing, etc., as well as enhancing professional tools such as body, voice and mind through daily creative practice.

 The training intentionally is designed as an intensive lab with the participation of practitioners from different field of arts and from various countries.
 Multidisciplinarity and multiculturality are one of the most important principles of our programs.
 Working alongside colleagues from different countries and cultures is an excellent opportunity to find innovative, new, multidimensional approaches to rehearsals and performances.